 Areas of Interest

 Barry Lunt’s research interests include the teaching of computing and technology and long-term computer data storage.
 This research has produced more than 70 publications, and he has served in the IT education community for over 15 years, including as the chair of the IT2008 model curriculum committee, and a member of the committees that produced the IT2017 model curriculum, the Computing Curricula 2005 report (CC2005) from the ACM, and are working on the CC2020 update to CC2005.
-He is presently the national chair of SIGITE, a SIG (Special Interest Group) of the ACM focused on IT Education.
+He has served as the national chair of SIGITE, a SIG (Special Interest Group) of the ACM focused on IT Education.